By Christopher Brown of OCDCarCare.com

 Let’s examine this issue using another logical non-detailing analogy:

-With current scientific technology, it is impossible for scientists to create a cotton t-shirt that’s bulletproof from handguns.
+With current scientific technology, it is impossible for scientists to create a standard cotton t-shirt that’s bulletproof from handguns.
 It wouldn’t matter if it was constructed 2 inches or two feet thick.

 The cotton’s physical characteristics, and the final material’s weave construction, are not strong enough to withstand the force of a bullet fired at a modest rate of ~400-600meters/second.